-- 1. Loss of existing employment land or buildings will not be supported unless evidence has been submitted documenting the property has been actively marketed for at least 12 months at realistic market terms and a new business occupier could not be found. - 2.
-The expansion and modernisation of existing business will be supported provided such development: - a. is in keeping with the scale, form and character of its surroundings; - b. does not have an adverse impact on the amenity of neighbouring businesses, residents and the environment; - c. provides safe road access and includes required off-street parking and Electrical Vehicle (EV) charging points in line with Dacorum Borough Council's Parking Standards.
+- 1. Development proposals which would result in the loss of existing employment land or buildings will not be supported unless evidence has been submitted documenting the property has been actively marketed for at least 12 months at realistic market terms and a new business occupier could not be found. - 2.
+The expansion of existing business will be supported provided such development: - a. is in keeping with the scale, form and character of its surroundings; - b. does not have an adverse impact on the amenity of neighbouring businesses, residents and the environment; - c. provides safe road access and includes required off-street parking and Electrical Vehicle (EV) charging points in line with Dacorum Borough Council's Parking Standards.